-Board.
+As alluded to above, Legislation passed as part of the 2013-14 New York State Executive Budget (the Business Relief Act) established a \$900 million bonding program to assist in the resolution of insolvent group self-insured trusts liabilities.
+The bill created statutory authority to issue bonds backed by assessments levied pursuant to the WCL to provide financing for the purchase of ALPs for unmet self- insurance obligations including the claims liabilities of the insolvent GSITs being administered by the Board.
 This bonding ability has three significant, and very positive, effects on the Board's intended course of conduct with respect to the settlements with members of insolvent GSITs.
 First, this bonding, and more specifically the concomitant ability of the Board itself to procure an ALP, allows the Board to eliminate the risk of future adverse development of the underlying workers' compensation claims liability.
-Accordingly, the Board will no longer employ the "Tender Offer" model which required a minimum Member participation level (equated to the cost of the ALP and certain other ancillary costs) before the settlement became binding on both the Board and the settling Members.
+Accordingly, the Board will no longer employ the "Tender Offer" model which required a minimum member participation level (equated to the cost of the ALP and certain other ancillary costs) before the settlement became binding on both the Board and the settling members.
 Rather, the Board's ability to itself purchase an ALP policy for an insolvent GSIT will permit the Board to enter into a settlement with any member that is so desirous, regardless of any other member's decision to settle.
-Each Member that executes a settlement agreement will be provided with a full and final Release from the Board upon receipt of the member's final payment(s).
+Each member that executes a settlement agreement will be provided with a full and final release from the Board upon receipt of the member's final payment(s).
 With the bonding in place, the Board is in position to procure multiple ALP quotes since it will be able to fund the ALP directly through the bonding process, rather than relying on the receipt of payments from the members of insolvent GSITs.
 Second, the Board will reduce each settling member's amount owed, by a pro rata share of estimated recoveries from the Board's third party litigation referenced above, thereby reducing the amount on money sought from settling members.
 Third, as a result of the extended period in which to repay the bonds, the Board is now able to provide extended repayment terms of up to ten years and very favorable interest rates.
-Bonds were issued in December and ALPs for the following defaulted trusts will be executed on or about 12/31/13:
+Bonds were issued in December 2013 and ALPs for the following defaulted trusts have been executed:

-Healthcare Industry Trust of New York (HITNY) Health Care Providers Self Insurance Trust (HCP)
+Healthcare Industry Trust of New York (HITNY) Health Care Providers Self Insurance Trust (HCP) Elite Contractors of New York (ELITE) Manufacturing Self-Insurance Trust (MSIT)

-It is anticipated that additional ALPs will be effectuated throughout the course of 2014.
+The Board anticipates additional ALPs will be effectuated throughout the course of 2014 and 2015.